KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Problem Formulation and Preliminaries

-A plan is denoted as $\Pi=(\Delta,\prec)$, where $\Delta$ is a set of instantiated robot actions and $\prec$ is a partial order encoding causal and temporal constraints.
-The plan is valid if its execution from $I$ reaches a state satisfying $G$.
+A plan is defined as $\Pi=(\Delta,\prec)$, where $\Delta$ is a set of instantiated robot actions and $\prec$ is a partial order capturing causal and temporal constraints.
+The plan is valid if executing it from $I$ reaches a state satisfying $G$.